isomerpages/mlaw-corp/news/speeches/_posts/2025-12-01-post-Speech by SPS at SAL JC Law Programme 2025.md

 {:start="40"}
 40.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Similarly, in the justice system, we have also taken steps over the past several years to recognise the unique profile of such individuals.

-a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For example, in 2010, we introduced **community based sentences**, including the mandatory treatment order or “MTO”.
+</p><p style="margin-left: 40px">a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For example, in 2010, we introduced **community based sentences**, including the mandatory treatment order or “MTO”.
 The MTO allows offenders with mental health conditions who commit less serious offences to be treated in the community rather than being incarcerated.
 In 2018, we expanded the MTO scheme or regime to benefit more suitable offenders.

-b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We have also introduced other measures over the years, such as the **Appropriate Adult Scheme**, to better support vulnerable persons through the investigative process.
+</p><p style="margin-left: 40px">b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We have also introduced other measures over the years, such as the **Appropriate Adult Scheme**, to better support vulnerable persons through the investigative process.

 {:start="41"}
 41.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;But we definitely recognise that more can be done.